-At Cinegy, we’ve been demonstrating 8K prototypes and previews at trade-shows for over four years now.
-During that time, we have been busying finding where all the bottlenecks are in a system, as you might expect when you try and push 64-times the volume of data through applications designed when standard HD was still new.
+At Cinegy, we’ve been demonstrating 8K prototypes and previews at trade shows for over four years now.
+During that time, we have been busy finding where all the bottlenecks are in a system, as you might expect when you try and push 64 times the volume of data through applications designed when standard HD was still new.
 Obviously, once we found these bottlenecks, we then had to fix them…

-If you would also like to learn a little more about the technical challenges of adding 8K to a product, or how you might want to play back any such content - take a look at the 8K support section of the Air v14 post published earlier this year.
+If you would also like to learn a little more about technical challenges of adding 8K to a product or how you might want to play back any such content - take a look at the 8K support section of the Cinegy Air v14 post published earlier this year.

 Webcam and SRT Input Support

-With this protocol, you can get the benefits normally enjoyed from working with traditional MPEG Transport Stream based I/O but without the limits of multicast configurations or worrying about packet loss if the network is not perfect.
-You can read more about this in the previously linked SRT feature from the Air 14 post - but this is the perfect technology for people looking to move into the cloud, or to reduce the footprint of multicast streaming around a site.
+With this protocol, you can get the benefits generally enjoyed from working with traditional MPEG transport stream-based I/O, but without the limits of multicast configurations or worrying about packet loss if the network is not perfect.
+You can read more about this in the previously linked SRT feature from the Cinegy Air 14 post - but this is the perfect technology for people looking to move into the cloud, or to reduce the footprint of multicast streaming around a site.